-Massaging the legs, improves blood circulation.
+Massaging the legs improves blood circulation.
 Poor blood circulation is one of the major causes of weak legs.
-When the blood circulation is optimal, the weaker muscles also receive the nutrients which strengthens the muscles.
+When the blood circulation is optimal, the weaker muscles also receive the nutrients which strengthen the muscles.
 Besides, it reduces swelling, pain and cramps.
 Massage the legs daily for a few minutes.
 You can find a lot of improvement.

 Make Herbal Oil at Home for Legs Massage

 If you have pain and shaky legs, make this DIY massage oil at home and massage with this oil regularly.
 If you don’t want to put this much effort, you can also use coconut oil, olive oil, mustard oil or sesame oil to massage the legs.

 - Coconut Oil or Mustard Oil – 2 cups

 - Fresh ginger – 1 inch (ginger is natural painkiller and reduces muscle twitching)

 - Camphor – two teaspoons (relieves pain and inflammation)

 - Fresh turmeric rhizome- 1-2 inch piece OR turmeric powder- 2 tsp

 - Garlic pods – 10 to 15

 - Fresh oregano leaves (it makes muscle flexible and gives you better joints)